The Two Thought Processes When Using Emotional Intelligence

 What this does is guides us through our daily stresses.
 It helps us make snap decisions, or forces us to react to perceived fight or flight, life and death situations.

-It helped us in the past to keep us alive, but this response isn’t critical in our modern everyday life, say at the office or family life.
+It helped us in the past to keep us alive, but this response isn’t critical in our modern everyday life, such as at the office or social situations.

 What we have instead are a variety of small stresses, such as what to eat for dinner, which isn’t dangerous as when our ancestors needed to hunt for food.